jrsousa2/Cloud/README.md

 # Snowflake
 **Reminder notes.**<br>

-A quick reference on usage of simple commands such as snowsql and snowsight.
+A quick reference on usage of simple Snowflake commands such as snowsql and snowsight.